jonathanFlossdorf/Monitoring/README.md

 # NetworkMonitoring
 Code for the simulation study of the metric-based multivariate monitoring strategies presented in Flossdorf et al. (2023).
-For all details see the instructions and the description in the paper
+For all details see the instructions and the description in the paper "Online monitoring of dynamic networks using flexible multivariate control charts"

 # Short Overview of the files:
 LinkChanges.R - contains data generating functions for dynamic networks with link changes (GLC, LLC)